sz16900/rails-capstone/README.md

 # [RAILS Capstone Project: Salty Lifestyle Magazine]

 > In this project, I am going to make a real-world-like project, built with business specifications from [Notion](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561).
-This is a capstone project for [Microverse](https://www.microverse.org/) in order to demonstrate knowledge of Ruby and Ruby on Rails by ceating a website from scratch without the aide of external frameworks.
+This is a capstone project for [Microverse](https://www.microverse.org/) in order to demonstrate knowledge of Ruby and Ruby on Rails by creating a website from scratch without the aid of external frameworks.
 This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.

 ---